Gamma-convergence of a shearlet-based Ginzburg--Landau energy: The continuous shearlet-based Ginzburg--Landau energy

-\end{theorem} We have seen that the homogeneous and the cone-adapted shearlet transforms satisfy a certain norm equivalence with the $L^2$-norm.
+We have seen that the homogeneous and the cone-adapted shearlet transforms satisfy certain norm-equivalences to the $L^2$-norm.
 Additionally, it is also possible to characterise Sobolev norms by these transforms in the following way.
 Note that we have, for $f \in H^1(\R^2)$, by Parseval's identity, that

 Let $\psi \in L^2(\R^2)$ be such that